carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks-2.md

 - "What are global chunk options?"
 - "What is inline code and when to use it?"
 objectives:
-- "Learn how to source external scripts to run within an rmd document."
+- "Learn how to source external scripts to run within an Rmd document."
 - "Learn about using global knitr options and global chunk options"
 - "Learn the syntax for inline code"
 keypoints: